 14 Mar 17: Tree pruning was completed at both farms.
 A heavy, first flowering occurred at Cynthiana Farm around 17 Feb.
 January and February have been very dry months, more so than in 2016.
 Some of the trees have shown water stress accompanied by some dropping of leaves.
 However, this situation is somewhat normal for the dry winter months.
 The violent, gusty winds for two days from stormy weather at the beginning of March had a much greater effect on the orchards.
 We had to do clean-up and tree "fixing" on both farms.
 Considerable stumping was performed at Honalo Farm.

 11 Apr 17: After two extraordinarily dry months of January and February, we are pleased to see the usual seasonal rains arrive.
 We initiated planting of new coffee trees at Honalo Farm to fill in empty spaces in the orchard.
-A second round of fruit stripping was completed in March at both farms, wherein we removed all large green berries that would have ripened too early in the growing season, before the beginning of the annual harvest (late August/early September).
-This action, along with the end-of-season stripping of berries and regular applications of BotaniGard, will help combat the Coffee Berry Borer.
+A second round of fruit stripping was completed in March at both farms, whereby we removed all large green berries that would have ripened too early in the growing season, before the beginning of the annual harvest (late August/early September).
+This action, along with the end-of-season stripping of berries and regular applications of BotaniGard, helps combat the Coffee Berry Borer.
 We endeavor to keep the incidence of CBB-affected beans below 5%.